Student Handbook

 - Schools must administer attendance regulations in accordance with State and locally adopted policies.

-- Students in grades K-8 who miss more than three (3) hours of instructional time during the school day will be considered absent for the entire day.
+- Elementary students may not miss more than ten (10) days of unexcused absences, and/or suspensions/expulsions per year.
+Students in grades K-8 who miss more than three (3) hours of instructional time during the school day will be considered absent for the entire day.

 - Students participating in school sponsored activities/field trips that necessitate their being away from school shall be considered to be present and shall be given the opportunity to make up work.